 Operator structures in quantum information theory (12w5084)

-Patrick Hayden (McGill University and Stanford University)
+Patrick Hayden (Stanford University)

 Marius Junge (University of Illinois, Urbana-Champaign)